palaeoware/trevosim/JOSS/paper.md

 # New features

 TREvoSim v3.0.0 includes a suite of new features that allow the investigation of an expanded range of evolutionary processes.
-These new features are briefly introduced (in alphabetical order) below, and fully described in the TREvoSim documentation [TREvoSim documentation](https://trevosim.readthedocs.io/en/latest/).
+These new features are briefly introduced (in alphabetical order) below, and fully described in the [TREvoSim documentation](https://trevosim.readthedocs.io/en/latest/).

 ## Character options